glepensky/PizzaApp-Test/02_README.md

 The list contains "Wrecktangle Pizza" only once, even after attempting to add it twice.

 Actual Result:
-To be filled during testing
+To be filled during testing.

 Status:
 Pass or Fail